ICMR clears the air around prices of COVID-19 testing kits

 - Quotation was FOB (Free on Board) without any commitment on logistics issues.

-- The quotation was on the basis of 100% direct advance without any guarantees.
+- The quotation was on the basis of 100 per cent direct advance without any guarantees.

 - There was no commitment on timelines.